axtgr/outmatch/README.md

 isMatch('subdomain.example.com') //=> true
 ```

 The default value of this option is `true`, which will match `\` when run on Windows and `/` otherwise.
-Any string can be specified except for `\` as it is used for character escaping.
+Any string can be specified as the separator except for `\` as it is used for character escaping.
 Segmentation can be turned off completely by passing `false`, which will make outmatch treat whole patterns as a single segment:

 ```js
 const isMatch = outmatch('foo*baz', { separator: false })